 CFA Level I Study Plan Exam

 As we have already seen, pass rates for CFA Part I are rather low, in the range of 37-40%.
-This shows that rather limited number of candidates successfully complete the exam and you really have to make a concerted effort to be able to make it through and earn the coveted CFA Charter.
+This shows that a rather limited number of candidates successfully complete the exam and you really have to make a concerted effort to be able to make it through and earn the coveted CFA Charter.
 However, at the moment we are focusing on CFA Part I but the same holds good for Part I as well.
 It is only that the level of difficulty keeps rising with each CFA level.

 Developing A CFA Study Plan: 300 Hours

 Generally, it is recommended to devote around 300 hours of structured study to be able to complete CFA Level I successfully.
-It goes without saying that those with a solid background in any of the CFA topics might require lesser amount of time for preparation.
-It would help to remember that CFA Level I exam covers 10 topics, 18 study sessions and 60 readings.
+It goes without saying that those with a solid background in any of the CFA topics might require a lesser amount of time for preparation.
+It would help to remember that the CFA Level I exam covers 10 topics, 18 study sessions, and 60 readings.
 Each study session should be reviewed independently to be able to ascertain the level of familiarity with the topics covered therein.

-There are several study plans available to cover CFA curriculum in an effective manner.
+There are several study plans available to cover the CFA curriculum in an effective manner.
 However, one of the most popular approaches is to consider 300 hours of study time as the benchmark and distribute it over a period of 4 months (120 days) prior to the exam.

 Here is a general study plan presented in tabular form which might be customized later in keeping with individual time constraints and other factors.

 |Topic Area||Weight||Hours based on 300-Hour schedule||Days to allocate|